 Let Them Go Beyond Their Expected Roles

-Divergence can encourage and push team members to see things in different perspectives.
+Divergence can encourage and push team members to see things from different perspectives.
 Giving them the opportunity to venture out from their skills will promote a constructive difference in their well-being and skillsets.
 However, it is essential to ensure that such divergence is not destructive, but rather practical.

 Constructive Response to Negativity

 Regardless of how bad the idea is or how disruptive the news your team might encounter, it is best to maintain positive communication and reaction.
 Overflowing negativity in one room can alter the mood and ambience in the workplace.
-Showing sincerity despite a bad idea or projecting positivity in the midst of a crisis will not lose their track and understand that all of you are working towards one goal and that setbacks are normal.
+Showing sincerity despite a bad idea or projecting positivity in the midst of a crisis will not lose track and understand that all of you are working towards one goal and that setbacks are normal.

 Reacting to Feedbacks

 Rejecting feedback can be hard for both you and the person voicing out.
 It is vital to explain why you can’t go in that direction.
-Be more considerate to your response while showing appreciation for the effort.
+Be more considerate of your response while showing appreciation for the effort.
 It will encourage them to keep voicing their opinions and not feel the need to retreat in secrecy.